mekkablue/DeleteShortSegments/README.md

 `maxlength` is the default threshold size (in units) below which the segment will be deleted.
 Default: 1 unit.

 `passes` is the amount of times the filter goes through all your paths.
 By default, the filter goes *twice* through your paths.
-A single pass sometimes misses a few cases, especially if a couple of short segments follow each other.
+A single pass is significantly faster, but sometimes misses a few cases, especially if a couple of short segments follow each other.

 ### Requirements